skyturtleio/kickstart.nvim/README.md

 - [ ] typing `<%= %>` in HEEx templates
 - [ ] not having HTML tag pairing completion in HEEx templates

+### Conveniences

+- [ ] automatically `zt` so the symbol (or whatever I searched for) is at the top of the screen when you do a Document Symbol search wit Telescope
+- [ ] see document symbols with Neotree

 ### Introduction

 *This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*